 CODE OF ETHICS

-Even before I decided to become a Professional Telepathic Animal Communicator, I felt inspired, and even driven to it, by Penelope Smith’s Code of Ethics.
-She formulated this wonderful manifesto in 1990.
-A wonderful manifesto that continues to spur and inspire me in the service I provide regardless of the methodology applied.
-I consider this text a milestone and guide along the path of discovery, beauty and true wonder that unfolds before us when we welcome into our hearts the beautiful creatures that animals are.
+Even before I made the decision to offer my service in Telepathic Communication with Animals, I was inspired, and even induced to embark on such a journey, by the Code of Ethics that Penelope Smith drew up in 1990.
+A wonderful manifesto that continues to spur and inspire me in the service I offer regardless of the methodology applied.
+I consider this text a point of reference and a guide along the path of discovery, beauty and genuine wonder that unfolds before us when we welcome into our hearts the wonderful creatures that are animals.

 Our sole motivation is compassion for all beings and a desire to help all creatures understand each other better.